Best Backpacking Water Filters of 2024

 • Expensive

 We love the convenience and speed of the Katadyn Steripen Ultra UV light purifier.
-When paired with a small-mouth, 1L plastic bottle (ex: smartwater), the Ultra is just about the fastest and easiest water treatment method we’ve ever used.
+When paired with a small-mouth, 1-liter plastic bottle the Ultra is just about the fastest and easiest water treatment method we’ve ever used.
 Simply place the Ultra in your water bottle, flip it upside down, gently agitate for 90 seconds, and you’ve got a clean liter of water.

 Price: $63